 Muscular dystrophy

-Inherited myopathy; MDMuscular dystrophy is a group of inherited disorders that cause muscle weakness and loss of muscle tissue, which get worse over time.
+Inherited myopathy; MDMuscular dystrophy (MD) is a group of inherited disorders that cause muscle weakness and loss of muscle tissue, which get worse over time.

 Muscle weakness